ur-whitelab/MDCrow/README.md

 ## Environment Setup
-To use the OpenMM features in the agent, please set up a conda environment, following these steps.
+To use the OpenMM features in the agent, please set up a conda environment following these steps.
 ```
 conda env create -n mdcrow -f environment.yaml
 conda activate mdcrow
 ```

-If you already have a conda environment, you can install dependencies before you activate it with the following step.
+If you already have a conda environment, you can install dependencies before you activate it with the following steps.
 - Install the necessary conda dependencies: `conda env update -n <YOUR_CONDA_ENV_HERE> -f environment.yaml`